semsion/python-rag-pipeline/README.md

 ## Usage

-Run the RAG pipeline with a sample query:
+Run the RAG pipeline with a sample query (the query is hard coded at the bottom of the file):
 ```sh
 python lightweight_rag.py
 ```